-The MCSE is part of a vibrant Middlebury ecosystem.
+The CSE is part of a vibrant Middlebury ecosystem.
 As a Middlebury student, alum or friend, you have a wide range of choices for learning how to engage.

-Project on Creativity and Innovation in the Liberal Arts
+Programs on Creativity and Innovation in the Liberal Arts (PCI)

 One of the goals of a Middlebury education is to encourage students to think independently and creatively.
-The Project on Creativity and Innovation in the Liberal Arts (PCI) was launched in 2007 to foster creativity and innovation by helping students to pursue challenging independent projects of their own design.
+The Programs on Creativity and Innovation in the Liberal Arts (PCI) was launched in 2007 to foster creativity and innovation by helping students to pursue challenging independent projects of their own design.
 The ability to take intellectual risks, to think creatively, and to create new knowledge and thought are all necessary for leaders to meet 21st-century challenges.
 PCI aims to make intellectual risk-taking and creative problem solving second nature to students.
 The range of student interests and projects is extraordinary—artistic work like the “Brain in Lights” that married science and art; creation of Brighter Planet, which has become the largest “green” credit card program in the country; a micro-hydroelectricity project that brought electricity to a village in Nepal for the first time; and the creation of a garden in the Bronx in partnership with elementary school students.
 Over the past five years, more than 800 students have taken advantage of the opportunities available to them through the dozen programs offered.
+The PCI additionally comprises MiddSTART, an initiative that helps connect students to the funding they need to explore their interests through creative, entrepreneurial, and innovative projects.

-The mission of the EIA is to empower students to apply their liberal arts education and engage the world through their professional pursuits, active citizenship, and life’s work.
-The advisors and resources at EIA help students connect to and prepare for opportunities in civic engagement, careers, health professions, fellowships, and internships, both traditional and self-designed.
-The EIA also provides funding for student-driven projects and guidance with the graduate school process.
-The partnership between the MCSE and the EIA is a natural one, as both groups encourage students to apply their education and make a difference in the world.
-The combination of resources and support between the MCSE and EIA enables the Middlebury College community to make a larger social impact in the world.
+The mission of the CCI is to empower students to apply their liberal arts education and engage the world through their professional pursuits, active citizenship, and life’s work.
+The advisors and resources at CCI help students connect to and prepare for opportunities in civic engagement, careers, health professions, fellowships, and internships, both traditional and self-designed.
+The CCI also provides funding for student-driven projects and guidance with the graduate school process.
+The partnership between the CSE and the CCI is a natural one, as both groups encourage students to apply their education and make a difference in the world.
+The combination of resources and support between the CSE and CCI enables the Middlebury College community to make a larger social impact in the world.

 Davis Projects for Peace